A zesty lemon loaf filled with blackberries and topped with a delicious lemon glaze. This bread is so easy to make and perfect for a summer treat!

 • Make sure to line your pan with parchment paper and leave a little overhang, it makes it so much easier to remove after baking.

-• If you want a stronger lemon flavor in your bread, you can add an extra tablespoon of lemon zest (not juice).
+• If you want a stronger lemon flavor in your bread, you can add an extra tbsp of lemon zest (not juice).

 • Cut your blackberries in half or quarters before tossing them with the flour.